 Most of the magnetic energy from the flux cancellation events may already be dissipated low in the atmosphere, heating the chromosphere, where the energy requirements are even higher than in the corona \citep{1977ARA&A..15..363W}.
 However, if the observed coronal brightenings are indeed influenced by chromospheric (footpoint) reconnection during the flux cancellation (cf. Sect.\,\ref{sec:eng}), it is expected that some of the released magnetic energy reaches coronal heights.
 In this case, the issue of energy partition between the chromosphere and the corona needs to be addressed.
 Alternatively, the observed flux cancellation and footpoint reconnection can facilitate the release of the stored magnetic energy in coronal braids, leading to loop brightening.

-Flux cancellation and associated reconnection can shed light on the spatial structuring (meaning only at specific locations in active regions) and temporal intermittency (meaning only at specific times) of hot loops observed in active regions \citep[e.g.][]{1981SoPh...69...99W,1992PASJ...44L.147S,1997ApJ...482..519F,2014ApJ...783...12U}.
-This is because such flux cancellation events are discrete in space and time which essentially is because they are sparse enough, at least on a scale visible to HMI.
-Note that the cancellation may in some cases be associated with previous small-scale flux emergence.
-Although, we emphasize that many flux cancellation events (and related reconnection) need not be associated with coronal brightenings due to the inherent lack of magnetic coupling to coronal heights at the locations of such events.
-For instance, some of the low-lying brightenings such as UV bursts, which also occur over flux cancellation sites do not show any coronal counterparts \citep[e.g.][]{2014Sci...346C.315P}.
+Flux cancellation and associated reconnection can shed light on the spatial structuring (meaning only at specific locations in ARs) and temporal intermittency (meaning only at specific times) of hot loops observed in ARs \citep[e.g.][]{1981SoPh...69...99W,1992PASJ...44L.147S,1997ApJ...482..519F,2014ApJ...783...12U}.
+This is because such flux cancellation events, due to their sparsity, are discrete in space and time, at least on a scale visible to HMI.
+We note that the cancellation may in some cases be associated with previous small-scale flux emergence.
+Nevertheless, we emphasise that many flux cancellation events (and related reconnection) need not be associated with coronal brightenings due to the inherent lack of magnetic coupling to coronal heights at the locations of such events.
+For instance, some of the low-lying brightenings, such as UV bursts, which also occur over flux cancellation sites, do not show any coronal counterparts \citep[e.g.][]{2014Sci...346C.315P}.